blockspacer/flex_docs/blog/_docs/bug_report.md

 Include relevant information including:

-The URL and title of the affected page(s).
+- The URL and title of the affected page(s).
-A description of the problem.
+- A description of the problem.
-Suggestions for a possible solution.
+- Suggestions for a possible solution.
-Tip

 ## For contibutors